Clonmel: Theatre and cinema

 The White Memorial Theatre building is a former Wesleyan/Methodist Chapel and was designed and built by local architect William Tinsley in 1843.
 The building was purchased in 1975 by St. Mary's Choral Society and named after society founder Professor James A White.
 In addition to hosting performances, the building hosts shows by the Stage Craft Youth Theatre group.

-Clonmel's Stagecraft Youth Theatre was founded in 1998.
-It provides training for young actors in several aspects of theatre practice.
-Stagecraft is one of Ireland's largest youth theatres and is affiliated with NAYD.
+Clonmel's Stagecraft Youth Theatre, founded in 1998, provides training for young actors in several aspects of theatre practice.
 In 2011, a 45-seat studio theatre, known as "The Hub", was opened in Albert Street.
 The Hub is home to Stagecraft.

 The IMC, with five screens and located on Kickham Street, is the town's only remaining cinema.
 Other cinemas formerly operated in the town including the Ritz, which opened in 1940 and was located on the site of the present Credit Union.
 The first cinema in the town opened in January 1913 as the Clonmel Cinema Theatre.
 Later renamed the Clonmel Electric Picture Palace, it was located at the rear of No. 35 Gladstone Street.
 It was soon followed by John Magner's Theatre at the Mall, which burned to the ground in 1919, to be re-built in 1921 with an increased capacity of over a thousand seats.
 It was eventually named the Regal Theatre and remodelled as an 850-seat theatre, which finally closed in 2001.
 It was in the Regal Theatre where the tenor Frank Patterson made his stage debut.
 The Oisin, in O'Connell Street, was of a similar scale and was also built in 1921.
 It was destroyed in a fire in 1965.